Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Model and Theory

 $c_\pm = \lambda_\pm\exp(\mp z_\pm\psi)$ is the ion concentration, where $\lambda_\pm = e^{\mu_\pm}/\nu_\pm $ is the fugacity of the ions determined by the bulk ion concentration $c_\pm^b$. $Q_s = \nu^{-1}\int \dr \exp{(-w_s)}$ is the single-particle partition function of the solvent. $Q_p = \nu^{-1} \int \dr q(\br;\mathrm{s})$ is the single-chain partition function of the protein. $q(\br; \mathrm{s})$ is the propagator which satisfies the modified diffusion equation:

 While our theory is general for any geometry of the system, here we consider a one-dimensional planar system, where the protein densities vary only in the $z$-direction but remain homogeneous in the $xy$-plane.
 The initial condition for the tethered end of the protein is thus $q(\mathrm{z};0)=\delta(z-z^*)$, where $z^*\to 0+$. $q_c(\mathrm{z};s)$ in Eq.~\ref{SCF:b} is introduced as the complementary propagator starting at the free end which also satisfies the same modified diffusion equation (Eq.~\ref{eqn:MDE}) as $q(\mathrm{z};s)$ but with the initial condition $q_c(\mathrm{z},N)=1$.
-The protein density of each block $\phi_i$ and the gradient of the electrostatic potential are set to zero on the substrate as a boundary condition.
+We assume that there is no interaction between proteins and the substrate.
+The boundary condition corresponding to this non-interacting surface is to set the protein density of each block $\phi_i$ to zero.
+The gradient of the electrostatic potential is also set to zero on the substrate.
 The free energy per unit area is:

 where $\sigma$ denotes the grafting density of proteins on the surface.

 The equilibrium protein density profile, electrostatic field, and ion distribution can be obtained by solving Eq.~\ref{SCF:main} and Eq.~\ref{eqn:MDE} iteratively.
 The height of the brush $H$ is extracted from the protein density profile based on the Gibbs dividing surface \cite{israelachvili_intermolecular_2011, wang_theory_2014}: